Alex Chisholm: Early life and education

 Alex Chisholm was born on 2 January 1968 in London to parents Ian Duncan Chisholm and Annabel Chisholm.
-His father was a consultant psychiatrist and his mother was a daughter of James Bryan George Hennessy, 2nd Baron Windlesham.
-He was educated at Downside School before studying history at Merton College, Oxford and a Master of Business Administration degree at INSEAD.
+His father was a consultant psychiatrist and his mother was a daughter of the 2nd Baron Windlesham.
+He was privately educated at Downside School before studying history at Merton College, Oxford, and a Master of Business Administration degree at INSEAD.

 Early career

 Chisholm began work as a civil servant in 1990, working at the Department of Trade and Industry and Office of Fair Trading (OFT) until 1997.
 He specialised in competition policy and the media, communications and financial services sectors.

-He then worked for three years for Pearson plc and the Financial Times, before spending some years working for technology companies, eCountries Inc and Ecceleration Ltd. He also founded ran Heritage Bulbs, a company specialising in the provision of rare and historic bulbs.
+He then worked for three years for Pearson plc and the Financial Times, before spending some years working for technology companies, eCountries Inc and Ecceleration Ltd. He also founded and ran Heritage Bulbs, a company specialising in the provision of rare and historic bulbs.

 In 2007 Chisholm was appointed as a commissioner of the Commission for Communications Regulation in Ireland, becoming its chair in February 2010.
-He left the role to become the first chief executive of the Competition and Markets Authority in the United Kingdom, with his appointment announced on 8 January 2013.
-The Competitions and Markets Authority (CMA) was formally launched on 1 October 2013 and became fully operational on 1 April 2014.
-It brought together the most of the responsibilities of the former OFT and the former Competition Commission.
+He left the role to become the first chief executive of the Competition and Markets Authority (CMA) in the United Kingdom, with his appointment announced on 8 January 2013.
+The CMA was formally launched on 1 October 2013 and became fully operational on 1 April 2014.
+It brought together most of the responsibilities of the former OFT and the former Competition Commission.
 Chisholm, after taking up his post, was responsible for merging these two bodies and streamlining their operations.

 In 2014, the CMA began an inquiry into the banking sector, which was opposed by major banks.
 The authority found that HSBC and First Trust Bank had broken competition rules.
 During a talk to the Institute of Directors, he defended the existence of regulators because "some market participants can ruin it for everybody" and that Bitcoin provided "welcome competition".
 In 2015, Chisholm wrote in a Financial Times article that proposed taxi regulations by Transport for London, following protests against ride-sharing firm Uber, would "artificially restrict competition".
 In 2016 he announced a CMA report that advocated abolishing passenger rail franchising to allow different companies to run services on the same routes.